Tay-Sachs disease is a rare disorder passed from parents to child. In the most common form, a baby about 6 months old will begin to show symptoms.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-Doctors trained to treat nervous system disorders (neurologists), work with doctors trained in physical medicine and rehabilitation, and medical genetics to treat children who have Tay-Sachs disease at Mayo Clinic in Minnesota.
+Doctors trained in pediatric neurology work with doctors trained in physical medicine and rehabilitation and genetics to treat children who have Tay-Sachs disease at Mayo Clinic.

 - U.S. Patients